 If you take a drive through the West Meade neighborhhood, two things will stick out as uniquely pleasant - the quiet and the large trees.
 Many of the trees were here long before the 50s, and still stand tall.
 Also, there is a beautiful natural spring creek, complete with waterfalls and rapids, that runs beside Jocelyn Hollow.

 Parking might be the one and only issue with this neighborhood since the streets of 12South are not only filled with resident cars, but those of visitors popping into the growing number of restaurants and shops along the main corridor.
+Corner Music, Reese Witherspoon's Draper James, Edleys BBQ are just a few of the plethora of walkable amenities in 12 South!
 Real estate here continues to draw first-time home buyers as well as music industry insiders who fall in love with the residential lifestyle.
 The history in this neighborhood is rich dating back to the first quarter of the 20th Century.
 Foursquare and Victorian homes have been beautifully preserved in the neighborhood which creates the perfect union of new and old.
-The amenities seem endless: Tuesday farmer’s market in Sevier Park; distinct architecture; stylish shops and restaurants.
+The amenities seem endless: Tuesday Farmer’s Market in Sevier Park; distinct architecture; stylish shops and restaurants.
 And don’t forget accessibility to the city’s best popsicles at Las Paletas.

 Belle Meade is Nashville's most exclusive neighborhood, offering a delightful mix of old world, sumptuous plantation estates dating back to the mid 1800's along side charming tudor-style homes, classical and neo-classical, and mid-century modern architecture.
 There are several gated communities in Belle Meade.
 Belle Meade was absorbed into the metropolitan government of Nashville-Davidson County in 1963, but retains its independent city status, and its residents pay taxes both to the Metro government and to the City of Belle Meade.
 Belle Meade streets have distinct signage and the city has its own police force, its own mayor, and its own city hall.
 The vast majority of the Belle Meade area is designated by the ZIP code 37205.
 A few homes are in Zip Code 37215.